-This is the time of year when many of us look for ways to make a positive impact on communities.
-We’d like to help bring a little more brightness to the lives of strangers.
-The need for giving back is even greater.
-This holiday season, DC Area Moms compiled this nonprofit giving guide featuring 20 organizations that aim to have a positive impact on the lives of children.
+This is the time of year when many of us look for ways to make a positive impact in our communities and to bring a little more brightness into the lives of strangers.
+This holiday season, DC Area Moms has compiled this nonprofit giving guide featuring 20 organizations that aim to have a positive impact on the lives of children.
 Whether you choose to give your time, money, or other resources, these organizations will help you touch the lives of children throughout the area during this season of giving.

 Nonprofit Giving for the Holidays and Beyond